lemlac/mulem/docs/reference.md

 print("{x}")   -- still 1
 ```

 Since using `=` on a mutable variable mutates it, there's no way to create an immutable variable with the same name until you go out of scope.
-If you need to make a variable with the same name as a mutable variable, you can use `unset`.
-This will reclaim any variable name in that scope.
-You can then redeclare it inside that scope without affecting the previous reference.
+In other languages, you can say `var _ = _` or `let _ = _` to declare a new variable in scope, but Mu abandoned this pattern for the simpler `_ = _` one.
+In order to redeclare a immutable variable after it's been declared as mutable, you'll need to use `unset` first.
+This will release the name within the current scope, allowing you to redeclare it without affecting the original variable.
+Once you exit the scope, the original variable is accessible again as normal.
+This works the same as declaring it with `var` or `let` in other languages.

 ```mu
 mu x = 0